generationmake/ArduinoLoRaAPRSTracker/README.md

 As soon as a valid position is received by the GNSS receiver it send the position to the APRS network via LoRa at 433.775 MHz.
 During the LoRa transmission the builtin LED is active.
 The transmission is repeated every 120 seconds as long as the position is valid.
 The position can be tracked at https://aprs.fi/

+The software relies on the GGA data set of the GNSS receiver.

+It may transmit the position data in plain text or the compressed format to the APRS network.

 ## required hardware

   * [Arduino MKR WAN 1300](https://docs.arduino.cc/hardware/mkr-wan-1300/) or [Arduino MKR WAN 1310](https://docs.arduino.cc/hardware/mkr-wan-1310/)
-  * GNSS receiver with serial port
+  * GNSS receiver with serial port and GGA data set
   * suitable antenna

 ## connections